hestonhamilton/birdbox/README.md

 18. Connect POE Ethernet to external port and wait for device to become available over SSH.
 20. Connect to the Pi using SSH credentials set during imaging
 21. Install BirdNET-Pi software on the micro SD card.
 Official installation guide [here](https://github.com/mcguirepr89/BirdNET-Pi/wiki/Installation-Guide).

-- Due to https://github.com/mcguirepr89/BirdNET-Pi/issues/1055 "Raspberry Pi OS (Legacy, 64-bit) Lite" must be selected during imaging.
+## Configuration Steps
+- Web UI settings
+- Backups
+- DNS/hostname/Caddy
+- External access

 ## Usage
-The system records and analyzes audio using BirdNET-Lite for bird identification and supports live streaming and BirdWeather integration.
+This outdoor system records and analyzes bird sounds for species identification.
+It supports live streaming and BirdWeather integration.
-Instructions for requesting a BirdWeather ID to join the BirdWeather network can be found in the installation guide.

-Credits for the original inspiration and source for this project go to this [PixCams article](https://pixcams.com/building-a-birdnet-pi-real-time-acoustic-bird-id-station/).
+Refer to the installation guide for details on joining the BirdWeather network.

+## Credits
+This project was inspired by [PixCams](https://pixcams.com/building-a-birdnet-pi-real-time-acoustic-bird-id-station/).
+Thank you to the wonderful people at [Cornell Labs](https://birdnet.cornell.edu/) for making BirdNET publicly available.
 Consider supporting BirdWeather by purchasing their official BirdWeather PUC [here](https://www.birdweather.com/).